-Mark me down as one of the 5 people in existence who was never into Halo on the original Xbox, it simply didn’t interest me at the time, i was in the middle of my Star Wars only phase, and seriously purchased almost no titles outside the franchise (sad I know), in my defence I was still a minor, and games were a birthday/christmas affair, and Star Wars games came our frequently enough to fill my gift quota when combined with my love of early 2000s Star Wars novels (a love which exists to this day!).
+Mark me down as one of the 5 people in existence who was never into Halo on the original Xbox, it only didn’t interest me at the time, I was in the middle of my Star Wars the only phase, and seriously purchased almost no titles outside the franchise (sad I know), in my defence I was still a minor, and games were a birthday/Christmas affair.

 Just a bite, first one is free.

-My first taste of Halo was Halo Wars, which I loved, the lore got me interested enough to buy Halo Wars 2 and then when i finally bought an Xbox One (as I said previously, I am a PC Gamer at heart), Halo: The Master Chief Collection instantly went into my must play list, but my must play list is backlogged to Timbuktu and back!
+My first taste of Halo was Halo Wars, which I loved, the lore got me interested enough to buy Halo Wars 2 and then when I finally bought an Xbox One (as I said previously, I am a PC gamer at heart), Halo: The Master Chief Collection instantly went into my must playlist, but I must-play list backlogged to Timbuktu and back!